Tests of Missing Completely At Random based on sample covariance matrices: Measure of incompatibility for covariance matrices

-We remark that this dual interpretation of $R(\cdot)$ aligns with a similar representation of the incompatiblity of sequences of distributions defined by~\cite{berrett2022optimal}.
-In this earlier work it is shown that the incompatibility of sequences of distributions can be understood through linear programming techniques.
-Our work here, however, shows that we must consider the more complex problem of semi-definite programming to understand the incompatibility of sequences of covariance matrices.
-Despite this additional complexity, since Slater's condition is satisfied for our problem, the primal-dual interior point method has a computational complexity which is polynomial in the number of constraints and the dimension of the unknown square matrix (Section 6.4.1. of \cite{nesterov94}, Section 5.7. of \cite{boyd_vandeberghe}).
+We remark that this dual interpretation of $R(\cdot)$ aligns with a similar representation of the incompatiblity of collections of distributions defined by~\cite{berrett2022optimal}.
+In this earlier work it is shown that the incompatibility of collections of distributions can be understood through linear programming techniques.
+Our work here, however, shows that we must consider the more complex problem of semi-definite programming to understand the incompatibility of collections of covariance matrices.
+Despite this additional complexity, since Slater's condition is satisfied for our problem, the primal-dual interior point method has a computational complexity which is polynomial in the number of constraints and the dimension of the variable square matrix (Section 6.4.1. of \cite{nesterov94}, Section 5.7. of \cite{boyd_vandeberghe}).
 This ensures that $R(\Sigma_\mathbb{S})$ can be always computed efficiently without additional assumptions.
-We conclude with some basic properties of $R(\cdot)$. \begin{prop} The following hold: \begin{enumerate} \item[(i)] $R(\cdot)$ is convex. \item[(ii)] $R(\cdot)$ is continuous. \item[(iii)] Suppose $\mathbb{S} \subseteq \mathbb{S}'$ and $\Sigma_{\mathbb{S}} \subseteq_{\mathbb{S}} \Sigma_{\mathbb{S}'}$, where the inclusion $\subseteq_{\mathbb{S}}$ means that every correlation matrix in $\Sigma_{\mathbb{S}}$ is also in $\Sigma_{\mathbb{S}'}$.
+We conclude this section with some basic properties of $R(\cdot)$ that will be used in later proofs. \begin{prop} The following hold: \begin{enumerate} \item[(i)] $R(\cdot)$ is convex. \item[(ii)] $R(\cdot)$ is continuous. \item[(iii)] Suppose $\mathbb{S} \subseteq \mathbb{S}'$ and $\Sigma_{\mathbb{S}} \subseteq_{\mathbb{S}} \Sigma_{\mathbb{S}'}$, where the inclusion $\subseteq_{\mathbb{S}}$ means that every correlation matrix in $\Sigma_{\mathbb{S}}$ is also in $\Sigma_{\mathbb{S}'}$.
 Then $R(\Sigma_{\mathbb{S}}) \leq R(\Sigma_{\mathbb{S}'})$. \end{enumerate} \end{prop}

-It is interesting to observe that property (iii) says that $R$ is monotone with respect to the inclusion operator, so that additional information can only make a sequence less compatible.
+It is interesting to observe that property (iii) says that $R$ is monotone with respect to the inclusion operator, so that additional information can only make a collection less compatible.

-Having established the main properties of our measures of the incompatiblity of correlation matrices, we now turn to the simpler problem of measuring the inconsistency of individual variances.
-There could be cases for which variances are not consistent across different patterns, but a test based on $R(\cdot)$ alone would fail to reject the null hypothesis.
-In order to take into account such deviations from the null, we define an analogous test statistic for the consistency of the variances.
-To this aim, writing $\sigma_\mathbb{S}^2=(\sigma_S^2 : S \in \mathbb{S})$ for the collection of individual variances, we fix our units of measurement such that

-for all $j \in [d]$.
-This is a natural constraint, analogous to the standardisation of variables in complete-data problems, that does not remove information that may be present in the individual variances.
-For such $\sigma_\mathbb{S}^2$, define